 The goal of this concept project was to create a cohesive identity for the yearly event of Kulturnatten.
 The event, which takes place in Copenhagen Denmark, calls in hundreds of thousands of people with over 250 museums and businesses participating.
 It is a night of culture art and exploration of the city as the ticket allows you access to all the participating locations.
 This project was completed during my time studying abroad with DIS Copenhagen.
 We were tasked with creating a poster, railway sign, program cover, sales sign, button design and a free item of choice that cohesively represents the event of Kulturnatten

 For the event of Kulturnatten a one time purchase of a button pass is the ticket to all of the activities.
-We were asked to design a Large button for the adult pass and a smaller version for the children.
-I decided to include three options for the kids to choose from.
-The buttons featured some of my favorite intricacies from the main event poster.
+We were asked to design a large button for the adult pass and a smaller version for the children.
+I decided to include three options for the kids to choose from, adding a fun interactive element for the kids to increase their excitement.